boyter/boyter.org/content/posts/sloc-cloc-code-revisited.md

 complexityBytes := LanguageFeatures[fileJob.Language].ComplexityBytes
 {{</highlight>}}

 For every time the method is called it goes back to the language lookup and looks for the bytes it needs to identify anything.
 This method is called a lot, almost every single byte in the file in some cases.
-If we look this information up once and pass it along to the method we can save thousands of lookups.
+If we look this information up once and pass it along to the method we can save porentially thousands of lookups and a lot of CPU burn time.

 ![Flame Graph Start](/static/sloc-cloc-code-revisited/flame-graph-after.png)